MexicanCacti/LexiBase/README.md

-Using Python, this console-based program gives you text-based prompts to search up and add words to a dictionary.
-Eventually, this program will web scrape to obtain definitions, synonyms, and antonyms for the words that the user puts in.
-Additionally, a feature will be added to read a file of words and automatically search and add them to the user's dictionary
+Using React as a front-end, this web app will allow the user to create multiple dictionaries containing various words' definitions, synonyms, and antonyms.
+Eventually, the user will be able to create flashcard to quiz themselves on the defintions.